 What usually happens is that the programmer did not account for all edge cases that might happen in the real world.
 An example would be adding a period (“.”) in the middle of the sentence.
 It could render a completely different sentence!
 Misspelling words can also have dire consequences.

 What can I as a user do?

 At Feeder we would like to account for all edge cases in the world, but that’s simply not possible.
-Therefor the only way is to let the owner of the site know that their feed is invalid.
+Therefor, the only way is to let the owner of the site know that their feed is invalid.

 We have written a guide “Validate my RSS file” describing common errors and fixes.
-We would recommend that you visit the site in question, find a “Contact us” link, or perhaps a Twitter or Facebook page, and post the guide to inform them that it’s broken.
+We recommend you to visit the site in question, find a “Contact us” link, or perhaps a Twitter or Facebook page, and post the guide to inform them that it’s broken.
 Also don’t forget to pass on the feed link in question.